 If you have ever stepped into a Williams & Sonoma store, they have their own natural air freshener recipe:

 1 teaspoon of vanilla extract

-In addition to the ingredients that I have used, here are some others that you can experiment with to create your own unique natural air freshener: citrus peels, apple peels, almond extract, peppermint extract, coconut extract, ginger, nutmeg, ground cinnamon, whole cloves, bay leaves, basil, sage, lavender, oregano and rosemary.
+In addition to the ingredients I’ve used, here are some others that you can experiment with to create your own unique natural air freshener.

-If you want to add a little freshness to your home, don’t waste your time spraying artificial fragrance through your home.
-You can create wonderful combinations of scents using items in your garden, refrigerator and pantry.
+So if you want to add a little freshness to your home, don’t waste your time spraying artificial fragrance through your home.
+You can create wonderful combinations of scents using items from your garden, refrigerator, and pantry.